ashvardanian/SimSIMD/rust/README.md

 ## Dynamic Dispatch and Capabilities

-`configure_thread` configures rounding behavior and enables CPU-specific acceleration features such as Intel AMX.
+`configure_thread` enables CPU-specific acceleration features such as Intel AMX.
-It must be called once per thread before using any SIMD-accelerated operations.
+It must be called once per thread before using AMX operations.

 ```rust
 use numkong::{available, configure_thread, cap};